bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * For mentions of people who we don't follow
 * Either a dedicated real time, self-hosted endpoint
 * Or one or more registries used by us along with multiple people
-* A registry would then store and forward these mentions later by other private means: webhook, email, XMPP, etc. or each user may poll the registry
+* A registry would then store and forward these mentions later by other private means: webhook, #uri_query_push , #email_mentions , XMPP, etc. or each user may poll the registry
 * Might consider also using the User-Agent HTTP request header for this where supported
+* See #uri_query_push

 ### Email mentions